Northiam

 Northiam is a village and civil parish in the Rother district, in East Sussex, England, 13 miles (21 km) north of Hastings in the valley of the River Rother.
-The A28 road to Canterbury and Hastings passes through it.
+The A28 road to Ashford, Canterbury and Hastings passes through it.

 Governance

 Northiam has nine parish councillors elected by the village parishioners.
 The council usually meet once a month for a general meeting and sometimes twice a month if there are planning applications to be looked at.
 The Parish Council have an office at the Village Club in the centre of the village.

 Rother District Council provides the next level of government with services such as refuse collection, planning consent, leisure amenities and council tax collection.
 Northiam lies within the Rother Levels ward, which provides two councillors.

 East Sussex county council is the third tier of government, providing education, libraries and highway maintenance.
 Northiam falls within the Northern Rother ward.

 The UK Parliament constituency for Northiam is Bexhill and Battle.

 Prior to Brexit in 2020, the village was part of the South East England constituency in the European Parliament.